bsx/weechat-silc/readme.md

 # Installation

-* Install [weechat](https://weechat.org/download/) either from source or with your favorite manager
+* Install [weechat](https://weechat.org/download/) either from source or with your favorite package manager
   * Make sure `weechat.pc` is in either `/usr/lib/pkgconfig/` or /usr/local/lib/pkgconfig/`
 * Install [the silc tookit](https://sourceforge.net/projects/silc/files/silc/toolkit/) either from source or your favorite package manager
   * Make sure `silcclient.pc` is in either `/usr/lib/pkgconfig/` or /usr/local/lib/pkgconfig/`